DarkStar1982/Orbidium/README.md

 Join our Discord community for more cool space stuff: https://discord.gg/4WNY6yVVk6

+## TODO
+- Add ephemeris data to show actual position of the asteroid on its orbit with respect to current time.
+- Add 3D view using WebGL.

 ## Development

 The project is in "works on my Macbook" state of maturity, report any bugs on Github, or better fork and modify on your own.